 It feels weird to ask this but, is not having sex becoming an epidemic in Japan?

 What’s going on here?
 Is it a positive?
 Are we finally gaining mastery over our naturally evolved instincts?

 Or, Is this a surrender to the meaninglessness of it all?
 Are these attitudes symptoms of the dis-ease of hopelessness that can attack all humans anywhere at anytime?
 Both situations mentioned here are a manifestation of their own context and culture.
-At very least, we can say that not having children and not having sex are biologically dead ends.
+At very least, we can say that not having children and not having sex are, biologically, dead ends.
 Are they the human equivalent of diseased whales beaching themselves on the shore?
-Something about living, about life stops working.
-They run counter to basic drives within us.
+Something about life stops working.
+And we run counter to the most basic drives within us.

 What do you think?